nyaruka/goflow/cmd/docgen/templates/flows.md

  * `uuid` the UUID
  * `actions` a list of 0-n actions which will be executed upon first entering a node
- * `wait` an optional pause in the flow waiting for some event to occur, such as a contact responding, a timeout for that response or a subflow completing
  * `router` an optional router which determines which exit to take
  * `exit` a list of 0-n exits which can be used to link to other nodes